 As you’re making your knitting resolutions for 2017, I’m sure you’re thinking about the typical ones: reducing your stash, finishing up UFOs and donating more of your knitting.

-When you’re making your list, don’t forget to include some opportunities to advance your knitting skills!
+Don’t forget to include opportunities to advance your knitting skills!

 Even the most experienced knitters have a couple of knitting techniques and interesting patterns that they want to try.

 Expand your knitting skills in the new year with one of these fun techniques.
 And who knows?
 You might even knock out a couple of other resolutions, like reducing your stash, while you learn something new!